Air Tanker Pilot

 Finally, Risk #5: Fires can spread incredibly fast even in moderate wind conditions, say about 20 mph.
 If you're flying in southern California, you might encounter the dreaded Santa Ana winds that can scream through the canyons at 50 mph or more, with gusts over 100.
 In south Texas, you'll see straight-line winds howling across the flatlands, hurling airborne embers and creating unpredictable updrafts and downdrafts.
 We probably don't have to tell you that flying an airplane in these conditions will be a tad difficult.
 We also don't have to tell you that you'll probably encounter multiple risks at the same time.

 Okay, you're smart enough to figure out that an air tanker pilot job is off-the-charts dangerous.
-In fact, when you combine the hazards and unpredictability, we can't think of too many jobs that put you in more danger.
-Finally, here's an insider's tip as a prize for your astute observations: If you choose this career, consider putting your life insurance agent on speed-dial.
+We can't think of too many jobs that put you in more danger...except, ironically, for underwater welding.